Plowboy trope: Erasmus of Rotterdam (1516)

 Let us reflect on what sort of hearers Christ himself had.
-Were the not the indiscriminate crowd including the blind, lame, beggars, tax collectors, centurions, craftsmen, women and children?
+Were they not the indiscriminate crowd including the blind, lame, beggars, tax collectors, centurions, craftsmen, women and children?
 (Note: Erasmus revisited this list in his Ecclesiastes: "The preacher is obliged to minister to the wise and the foolish, to boys and girls, to youths, to men and matrons, to old men and old women, to magistrates and merchants, to sailors and shoemakers, to soldiers and farmers, even to the pimps and prostitutes, for he must serve the high and the low.")
 Would he be vexed if he were read by those he wanted to hear him?
 Indeed, if I have my way, the farmer, the smith, the stone-cutter will read him, prostitutes and pimps will read him, (Note: A squeamish Victorian rendered these as "clowns and mechanics") even the Turks will read him. ...

 They cry that it is an unseemly act if a woman or tanner speaks about Holy Scriptures.
 But I would rather have some girls speaking about Christ than I would certain teachers. ...

 the French in French, the English in English, the Germans in German, the Indian in the language of India...

 If it be the ploughman guiding his plough, let him chant in his own language the mystic psalms.
 If it be the weaver sitting at his loom, let him ease his labour by citing in rhythm something from a gospel.
 For the same let the skipper as he steers his boat give voice.
 Finally, let a friend or relative recite something from this (paraphrase or gospel) for the matron who sits spinning.

 In the same material, Erasmus noted with approval that Jerome encouraged "virgins, wives and widows" to read but spoke against the mangled, unfit interpretations of "the garrulous hag, the delirious old man, the loquacious sophist."

 Note the vocal rather than mental emphasis: